-At Vrapi 100% of our team speaks Spanish!
-If you require assistance in another language we access to live telephonic interpreters
+Yes!
+If you require assistance in another language we have access to live telephonic interpreters

-Vrapi is an immigration firm handling affirmative petitions for individuals and families as well as business and employment-based cases.
+Vrapi Weeks is an immigration firm handling affirmative petitions for individuals and families as well as business and employment-based cases.
 These include, but are not limited to: work permits, green cards and citizenship.
 Part of our family and individual work also includes humanitarian protections for crime victims and children.
-In some circumstances, we also assist with family, adoption or criminal law matters as they relate to the client’s immigration case.

 The cost of a case depends on many factors, including your personal history and goals.
 During the consultation your attorney will explain the cost of your case based on their strategy to achieve the results you’re looking for.

 Immigration costs fall into two categories: legal fees and filing fees.
 Legal fees are used by Vrapi to pay for the time of your attorney, legal assistant and administrative support team in completing your case work.
 Filing fees are paid to the U.S. government and will vary depending on the form(s) you are filing.
 For more information on pricing and cost, please see our Filing Fees page.

 The vast majority of our cases are Flat Fee agreements which involve a one-time all inclusive price that is paid up front.
 The amount is paid in full and the client will not receive any bills from Vrapi.
 In some situations when legal work will be done over a period of years, a contract may be broken into stages with two or three lump payments.
 We do not offer financing services or monthly payment plans.

 During your consultation your attorney will give you a list of documents needed to prepare your application.
 To see a sample list of many documents we routinely need, please visit our Documents List page.